feather-ts/feather/docs-src/content/decorators/index.md

 This will render the same array twice, once with only even elements and via template A and once the full array where each child is rendered with template B.

+> Currently feather cannot intercept index-based array access like this: `myArr[i] = new ChildWidget()`.
+Please use splice instead: `myArr.splice(i, 1, new ChildWidget())`.
+There are plans to use array proxies in the future which will allow this.

 ### Boolean attribute bindings
 A special case are boolean properties bound in attributes: `<span hidden="{{isHidden}}"/>`.
 If they are true the attribute is a valueless property:
 `<span hidden/>` and just `<span/>`, if false.